 When chosen as a Fellow, each entrepreneur makes a three-year commitment and receives $10,000 for professional and business development, as outlined in the entrepreneur’s Fellowship Plan.
 The greatest value of the Fellowship is the peer support available from each entrepreneur’s four-member Cohort, comprised of other Fellows and a Cohort mentor, which meets every two months to review each other’s progress toward specific goals.

 For Fellows and their communities

-Since 2009, three classes of Fellows have been selected, totaling 22 entrepreneurs.
-Nineteen are still engaged in the Fellowship.
-Those 19 Fellows have reported in aggregate:
+Since 2009, five classes of Fellows have been selected, totaling 37 entrepreneurs.
+Thirty-three are still engaged in the Fellowship.
+Those thirty-three Fellows have reported in aggregate:

 - Assets increased by 30%